Resigning as a director of a company

 The resignation process for directors:

-- Write a letter, informing your fellow directors of your intention of a resignation.
+- Write a letter, informing your fellow company directors of your intention of a resignation.
 Note that a justification is not needed, but an official termination date is.

 - When companies house receive the form, they will remove you from the list of directors for the companies records.